Skip to content

 According to some recent archaeological discoveries, it seems that man has used skis in these mountains in the Altai region for the first time.
 Skiing was used to hunt, and its use then spread throughout the rest of the world.

 It’s always difficult to say who truly was the first to create a tool or instrument, but what is certain is that the local populations have a millenary tradition related to skiing.
-While I visited these areas, I even attended a couple of local ski races, something totally unexpected and not what you would expect to see in China.
+While I visited these areas, I even attended some local ski races, something unique and not what you would expect to see in China.

 Another tradition kept alive by the population of Hasake and Tuva is the horse racing on snow: